The work done by the 500 volunteers across Hampshire Hospitals NHS Foundation Trust was celebrated during a series of tea parties.

-The events, which were held to coincide with Volunteers’ Week 2017, took place at all three hospitals run by the Trust, with the hard-working volunteers enjoying a well-earned cup of tea and slice of cake.
+The events, which were held to coincide with Volunteers’ Week 2018, took place at all three hospitals run by the Trust in Andover, Basingstoke and Winchester, with the hard-working volunteers enjoying a well-earned cup of tea and slice of cake.

-Volunteers help us care for patients in a variety of ways, including driving them to and from appointments, helping staff on wards, helping at mealtimes, talking to and entertaining patients, answering phones, helping with back office functions and even recruiting and training new volunteers.
+Volunteers help to support both staff and patients a variety of ways, including driving patients to and from appointments, helping staff on wards, helping at mealtimes, talking to patients, answering phones, helping with back office functions and even recruiting and training new volunteers.

 To find out more about volunteering opportunities at Hampshire Hospitals, visit http://www.hampshirehospitals.nhs.uk/work-with-us/volunteers-and-work-experience/about-volunteering.